Avinashsk2000/VCD-dependent-traffic-control-signal/README.md

 before applying the edge detection we will be doing various operations on images to get better edges.

-Firstly download the input images which u need to input for the code when u run it.
+Firstly download the input images which u need to input for the code when you run it.

 There are different functions which are used in this project, which are given in function folder.